soundpress/nycadministrativecode/docs/c19/index.rst

 f.
 "Licensed vehicle" means a taxicab, coach, wheelchair accessible van or for-hire vehicle licensed by the commission.

 g.
 "For-hire vehicle" means a motor vehicle carrying passengers for hire in the city, with a seating capacity of twenty passengers or less, not including the driver, other than a taxicab, coach, wheelchair accessible van, commuter van or an authorized bus operating pursuant to applicable provisions of law.
-For the purpose of this subdivision, "seating capacity" shall include any plain view location which is capable of accommodating a normal adult as part of an overall seat configuration and design and is likely to be used as a seating position while the vehicle is in motion.
-For purposes of the provisions of this chapter relating to prohibitions against the operation of an unauthorized for-hire vehicle and to the enforcement of such prohibitions and to the imposition of penalties for violations of such prohibitions and to the seizure and forfeiture of for-hire vehicles, the term shall also include any common carrier of passengers by motor vehicle not subject to licensure as a taxicab, commuter van, or wheelchair accessible van and not operating as an authorized bus line pursuant to applicable provisions of law regardless of the seating capacity of any such vehicle.
+For the purpose of this subdivision, "seating capacity" shall include any plain view location which is capable of accommodating a normal adult is as part of an overall seat configuration and design and is likely to be used as a seating position while the vehicle is in motion.
+For purposes of the provisions of this chapter relating to prohibitions against the operation of an unauthorized for-hire vehicle, the enforcement of such prohibitions and the imposition of penalties for violations of such prohibitions and to the seizure and forfeiture of for-hire vehicles, the term shall also include any common carrier of passengers by motor vehicle not subject to licensure as a taxicab, commuter van, or wheelchair accessible van and not operating as a public or private bus transit service operated pursuant to a contract with the city, any county within the state of New York, the state of New York or any other state or local government that follows the applicable procurement rules and regulations of such jurisdiction regardless of the seating capacity of any such vehicle.

 h.
 "Medallion" means the metal plate issued by the commission for displaying the license number of a licensed taxicab on the outside of the vehicle.